r-hub/evercran-shell/README.md

 ## License

-See https://www.r-project.org/Licenses/ for the R licenses
+See https://www.r-project.org/Licenses/ for the R licenses.
 The evercran tools are licensed under the MIT License.

 © [Gábor Csárdi](https://github.com/gaborcsardi),